plumbblake/trevordmiller-website/pages/blog/graphql-schema/index.md

 ## Generating example data from the schema

 With a schema, you can automatically generate example data that can be used for building out the front-end before the real back-end is ready or for testing.
 The usage depends on what tools and languages you are using.
-For example, on Ropig we are using Apollo with React on the front-end, so we can use [apollo-link-schema](https://www.npmjs.com/package/apollo-link-schema) for this.
-We just pass it mock functions for certain schema types that look like this (in JavaScript, with [faker](https://www.npmjs.com/package/faker) for example):
+For example, if you are using Apollo with React on the front-end, you can use [apollo-link-schema](https://www.npmjs.com/package/apollo-link-schema) for this.
+You pass it mock functions for certain schema types that look like this (in JavaScript, with [faker](https://www.npmjs.com/package/faker) for example):

 ```graphql
 import faker from 'faker'